Before the hydra

 Hydra can reproduce themselves by making another, smaller hydra.
 They do this by gradually growing a little hydra out of their side, using mitosis.
 You can see one nearly formed on the green hydra at the top of this page.
 When hydras bud themselves, they’re reproducing using mitosis.

 But hydras, like some single-celled eukaryotes, can also reproduce using meiosis.
 Ordinarily hydras are neither male nor female, but when they are going to reproduce using meiosis, one hydra grows testes to make sperm cells and the other hydra grows ovaries to make egg cells.
 These sperm and egg cells can fuse to begin a new hydra.
-This has the advantage of giving the new baby hydra a different combination of DNA than either of its parents have, allowing hydras to evolve rapidly to respond to changes around them.
+This has the advantage of giving the new baby hydra a different combination of DNA than either of its parents have, allowing rapid hydra evolution to respond to changes around them.

 Some kinds of hydra, for instance, have evolved a relationship with one-celled prokaryotes that can photosynthesize food for them.
 The hydras let these algae live inside them and the algae eat what the hydra doesn’t want (carbon dioxide) and spit out what the hydra does want (oxygen to help digest food).
 The green hydra at the top of the page is one of these.